 Treating Inflamed Hemorrhoids Through Surgery

 Some cases of inflamed hemorrhoids cannot be managed with conservative home treatments alone.
-This could either be because the symptoms persist for far too long or
+This could either be because the symptoms persist for far too long or because an internal hemorrhoid has prolapsed.

 Some of the most common of these treatments are as follows: